TheUltimateOptimist/Widgets/SliverAppBar.md

 - ## Configurations:
   - FloatingAppBar
-    Makes the SliverAppBar appear again as soon as the user scrolls back again no matter how far he has scrolled before.
-Set the floating attribute to true.
+    Setting the floating attribute to true makes the SliverAppBar appear again as soon as the user scrolls back no matter how far he has scrolled before.
   - Always show elevation AppBar
     Normally the SliverAppBar's elvation is only applied if slivers are being scrolled beneath it.
 To always show elevation set forceElevation to true.
   - Always visible AppBar